 Where does the investigation stand?

-Prosecutors in District Attorney Alvin Bragg’s office recently asked Trump to appear before the grand jury investigating the matter.
+In the weeks leading up to the indictment, prosecutors in Bragg’s office asked Trump to appear before the grand jury investigating the matter.

-The request represented the clearest indication yet that investigators were nearing a decision on whether to take the unprecedented step of indicting a former president since potential defendants in New York are required by law to be notified and invited to appear before a grand jury weighing charges.
+The request had represented the clearest indication at the time that investigators were nearing a decision on whether to take the unprecedented step of indicting the former president since potential defendants in New York are required by law to be notified and invited to appear before a grand jury weighing charges.

 Focus on payments